Sen. Marco Rubio co-sponsors nationwide 15-week abortion ban bill

 Abortion already had been a flashpoint in the race for Rubio's Senate seat.

-Rubio’s opponent, Democratic Congresswoman Val Demings wrote on Twitter, "Marco Rubio just cosponsored the bill to ban abortions and criminalize doctors.
-He’ll stop at nothing to strip women of our constitutional rights."
+Rubio's opponent, Democratic U.S. Rep. Val Demings, wrote on Twitter, "Marco Rubio just cosponsored the bill to ban abortions and criminalize doctors.
+He'll stop at nothing to strip women of our constitutional rights."

 Marco Rubio just cosponsored the bill to ban abortions and criminalize doctors.
 He’ll stop at nothing to strip women of our constitutional rights.— Val Demings (@valdemings) September 14, 2022